High altitude trekking comes with obvious risks.

 - If you have a chance to pre-acclimatize before trekking Mount Kilimanjaro, do so.
 A good option in Tanzania is to trek the neighbouring Mount Meru (4,565 m) before attempting Kilimanjaro

-- If you are a novice high altitude trekker then choose a route itinerary that is at least seven days long (6 up, 1 down).
+- If you are a novice high altitude trekker then choose a Kilimanjaro route that is at least seven days long (6 up, 1 down).
 In our opinion, the seven day Machame or 7/8 day Lemosho are the most suitable routes for the average trekker

 - Ensure the route allows for a good climb high, sleep low opportunity (both the Machame and Lemosho do)